juliancorrea/react-native-redux-thunk-login/README.md

 ```sh
 $ npm run jsonserver
 ````
-You must see some like that:
+You will see a screen as it is:

 ![jsonserver runing image](https://raw.githubusercontent.com/juliancorrea/react-native-redux-thunk-login/master/assets/jsonserver-running.png)